361st ISR Group Deputy Commander named Sijan Leadership Award recipient

+One of the 363d Intelligence, Surveillance and Reconnaissance Wing own has recently been named the 2021 Lance P. Sijan United States Air Force Leadership Award winner in the senior officer category.

 U.S. Air Force Lt.
-Col. Nicholas Wabeke, squadron commander of the 776th Expeditionary Air Base Squadron and installation commander of Chabelley Airfield, Djibouti, Africa, addresses the Minnesota National Guard 2-135 Infantry, Charlie Company, in April 2020,at Chabelley Air Field Djibouti, Africa.
-Wabeke is currently the deputy commander of the 361st Intelligence, Surveillance and Reconnaissance Group at Hurlburt Field, Fla.
-(Courtesy photo)
+Col. Nicholas “Nick” Wabeke, deputy commander of the 361st Intelligence, Surveillance and Reconnaissance Group, earned the award for his achievements while deployed as the squadron commander of the 776th Expeditionary Air Base Squadron and the installation commander of Chabelley Airfield, Djibouti, Africa.

+The Lance P. Sijan U.S. Air Force Leadership Award is named in honor of the late U.S. Air Force Capt.
+Lance P. Sijan, an Air Force Academy graduate and combat pilot, who was posthumously awarded the Medal of Honor for his intrepidity while evading capture by the North Vietnamese and during his subsequent captivity as a Prisoner of War.
+The award recognizes the accomplishments of officers and enlisted leaders who demonstrate the highest qualities of leadership in the performance of their duties and the conduct of their lives.

+“Completely shocked -- to have my name associated with Lance Sijan is an honor I will spend the rest of my life attempting to live up to,” said Wabeke.
+“I know everyone else out there from every other [major command] and nominating category have to be tremendous leaders, and I’m honored to have been nominated.
+I am extremely appreciative to all my mentors over the years and especially appreciative to my wife and my kids who had to deal with a husband/father being gone for over a year.”

 |Date Taken: